 RN Programs in Houston, TX with School Information

 The Houston area has five colleges that offer registered nursing programs.
-Learn about the programs, admission info and program requirements for three schools to make an informed education decision.
+Learn about programs, admission info and program requirements for 3 schools within 13 miles of downtown to make an informed education decision.

 Houston Community College has six campuses in the Houston area and offers students the opportunity to pursue careers through several degree and certificate programs.
 Students at Houston Community College have the option of pursuing a licensed vocational nursing certificate and associate's degree in registered nursing.